min2ha/ukwa-site/content/target/69005/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Grassroots rebellion – Downing Street is starting to realise the scale of Tory opposition to the Chequers plan

 Describes Conservative Party members' hostility to Theresa May's plan for the future UK-EU relationship and officials' attempts to counter it.